 If I win will I have to assign any rights to my script or any percentage of sales or future profits?

 Absolutely not.
 Entrants retain all the rights to their works.
-Neither Film & Script Showcase nor its readers, judges or sponsors will attach themselves to your material as a condition of you being designated a winner, nor will we demand any percentage of any sales you make as a result of entering or winning the showcase.
+Neither Rebel Seed Films & Entertainment nor its readers, judges or sponsors will attach themselves to your material as a condition of you being designated a winner, nor will we demand any percentage of any sales you make as a result of entering or winning the showcase.

 Can anyone have access to the script once submitted?

-All script entrants have the opportunity to showcase their logline, and Winners also may include the first 10 pages of the script on the competition website for development executives, producers, and others to access.
-You may opt-out of this benefit on the entry form if you do not wish to have your material or contact info available.
+Winning script entrants have the opportunity to showcase their logline, and may include the first 10 pages of the script on the competition website.
+You may opt-out of this benefit on the entry form if you do not wish to have your material or info available.

 How will you use my contact information?